janis-commerce/api-save/README.md

 - modelClass: The class of the model that should save this relationship
 - mainIdentifierField: The field name where the main ID should be saved
 - secondaryIdentifierField: The field name where the related ID should be saved
-- shouldClean: Indicates if previuos relationships should be removed.
+- shouldClean: Indicates if previous relationships should be removed.
 Optional, defaults to `false`

 ### static get idStruct()
 This is used to validate the ID received as path parameter.